hello-pangea/dnd/CONTRIBUTING.md

 #### Prior work

 It is worth looking at other libraries out there to see how they do drag and drop.
-Things to look at is their philosophy and api. `react-beautiful-dnd` is an opinionated, higher level abstraction than most drag and drop libraries.
+Things to look at is their philosophy and api. `react-forked-dnd` is an opinionated, higher level abstraction than most drag and drop libraries.
 We do not need to support every use case.
 We need to find the right level of control while still maintaining a beautiful experience for the user, flexibility of use and a clean, powerful api.

-- [`react-dnd`](https://react-dnd.github.io/react-dnd/) - `react-beautiful-dnd` draws a fair amount of inspiration from `react-dnd`.
+- [`react-dnd`](https://react-dnd.github.io/react-dnd/) - `react-forked-dnd` draws a fair amount of inspiration from `react-dnd`.
 Something to keep in mind is that `react-dnd` is designed to provide a set of drag and drop primitives which is a different set of goals to this project.
-- [`react-sortable-hoc`](https://github.com/clauderic/react-sortable-hoc/) - on the surface this library looks similar to `react-beautiful-dnd`.
+- [`react-sortable-hoc`](https://github.com/clauderic/react-sortable-hoc/) - on the surface this library looks similar to `react-forked-dnd`.
 I created a [comparison blog](https://medium.com/@alexandereardon/thanks-for-reaching-out-dimitar-nestorov-8c0bf9abe19) that explains the differences
 - [`jQuery sortable`](http://jqueryui.com/sortable/) - the king of drag and drop for a long time